mroth/emojistatic/README.md

 #### Emoji image CSS sheets

-If you intend you use the majority of emoji symbols, making 862 seperate HTTP requests can sometimes be a bit much.
+If you intend you use the majority of emoji symbols, making 862 separate HTTP requests can sometimes be a bit much.
 Sprite sheets could solve this problem, but have non-trivial memory overhead when being used many with a file of large size.
 Thus, we use the Data-URI embedding technique to embed all emoji symbols of a specific pixel size directly into a CSS file.

 #### Generated CSS font-face to assist with natively using Emoji on supported Apple devices